-Are There Risks for Taking Too Much Folic Acid?
+Are There Risks of Taking Too Much Folic Acid?

 A study published early in 2016 suggests that “very high” levels of folate in women (far more than what is recommended) at delivery could double the risk of the child developing an autism spectrum disorder.
-That risk was doubled even further when high levels of B12 were also present.
+That risk was doubled further when high levels of B12 were also present.
 “Most experts agree that if a mother has a history of having had a baby with a previous neural tube defect that she actually take 4 mg a day of folic acid before she conceives again,” Minkin says.
 “So I don’t think that a higher dose should be problematic.”
-All of this supplementation should, of course, be under the guidance of a physician to make sure the quantities are sufficient and safe.

-Minkin says that there may be additional benefits to consuming plenty of folic acid during pregnancy, too.
+Minkin says that there may be additional benefits to consuming plenty of folic acid during pregnancy.

 “There is emerging data on many other fronts that other problems may be reduced by folic acid supplementation,” Minkin says.
 “A few studies have shown a decreased autism risk; some studies have suggested a decrease in heart defects as well.”